 International Quinoa Salad

-1 1/2 cups quinoa, rinsed very well
+- 1 1/2 cups quinoa rinsed very well

-2 1/4 cups water
+- 2 1/4 cups water

-1 clove garlic, minced or pressed
+- 1 clove garlic minced or pressed

-1 large cucumber, peeled, seeded, and diced
+- 1 large cucumber peeled, seeded, and diced

-2 medium-large tomatoes, finely chopped
+- 2 medium-large tomatoes finely chopped

-1 jalapeño pepper, seeded and diced
+- 1 jalapeño pepper seeded and diced

-1 1/2 cups cooked chickpeas
+- 1 1/2 cups cooked chickpeas

-1/2 cup scallions, thinly sliced
+- 1/2 cup scallions thinly sliced

-2/3 cup parsley — minced
+- 2/3 cup parsley minced

-1/3 cup fresh mint — minced
+- 1/3 cup fresh mint — minced minced

-1/4 cup freshly squeezed lime juice (NOT lemon)
+- 1/4 cup freshly squeezed lime juice NOT lemon

-3 tablespoons vegetable broth or bean cooking liquid
+- 3 tablespoons vegetable broth or bean cooking liquid

-1/2 teaspoon salt, or to taste (optional)
+- 1/2 teaspoon salt optional, or to taste

-1/8 teaspoon ground pepper
+- 1/8 teaspoon ground pepper

-1 clove garlic, pressed or minced
+- 1 clove garlic pressed or minced

-1/4-1/2 teaspoon chipotle chili pepper
+- 1/4-1 teaspoon chipotle chili pepper

 Combine all of the vegetables in a large bowl.
 Add the quinoa and mix well.
 Whisk the dressing ingredients together and pour over the salad.
 Mix well and refrigerate until chilled.
 Taste before serving, and add more lime juice as necessary (you want it to be tangy).
 Garnish with avocado slices and serve.
 Makes about 8 servings.